A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If the work requirement had remained in place in Michigan, the number of people covered under Healthy Michigan was expected to decline, but that’s a feature, not a bug: The reduction in enrollment is a key element of Medicaid work requirements, and Governor Snyder noted when he signed the legislation that Healthy Michigan enrollment was far higher than had been predicted.

-As described above, states were not permitted to disenroll anyone from Medicaid between March 2020 and March 2023, even if a state had implemented eligibility rules like Michigan’s healthy behavior requirements.
-But the state did continue to collect MI Health Account (MIHA) fees during the pandemic.
-Healthy Michigan enrollees can reduce their MIHA fees with certain healthy behaviors, including “completing an annual Healthy Michigan Plan health risk assessment and agreeing to stay healthy or work on getting healthier.”
+Healthy Michigan enrollees could reduce their MIHA fees with certain healthy behaviors, including “completing an annual Healthy Michigan Plan health risk assessment and agreeing to stay healthy or work on getting healthier.”
+But the Healthy Behaviors Requirement was also discontinued as of January 2024.1

 The Michigan legislature approved a Medicaid work requirement during the 2018 session (the version that passed is summarized here; the modifications created by 2019’s SB362 — described below — are here).
 Although the work requirement was overturned by a judge and approval was subsequently revoked by the Biden administration, the following is a summary of how it would have worked if it had been allowed to remain in place: